Rory Kinnear: Television

+Since 2023, he plays the fictional character of British Prime Minister Nicol Trowbridge in the Netflix series The Diplomat alongside Keri Russell.
+In 2024, Kinnear played the fictional character of Tom Bombadil in the Amazon Prime Video series The Lord of the Rings: The Rings of Power.

 Radio

 In 2010, he played Flugkapitän Jürgen Rahl in the BBC Radio drama Slipstream as a disaffected German pilot who joins a mission to steal an alien spacecraft harboured by the Nazis.

 Personal life

-Kinnear is engaged to actress Pandora Colin (née Pandora Ormsby-Gore), the daughter of the 5th Baron Harlech and aunt to the current 7th Baron, Conservative sitting peer, Jasset Ormsby-Gore.
-The couple have a son, Riley, born in 2010, and a daughter, Hope, born in 2014.
+Kinnear is engaged to actress Pandora Colin (née Ormsby-Gore), daughter of the 5th Baron Harlech, also the aunt to the current 7th Baron, Conservative sitting peer Jasset Ormsby-Gore.
+They have a son born in 2010, and a daughter born in 2014.

-Karina Kinnear, Rory's sister, died from coronavirus at the age of 48 in May 2020.
+In May 2020, Kinnear's sister Karina, who was quadriplegic, died from coronavirus.